What Goes Into A Custom Homebuilding Estimate?

 Other examples of home upgrades include heated floors, a fireplace, crown molding, a finished basement, and landscaping.

-We try to make the “home selection process” simple by giving you allowances, or an agreed upon amount of money set aside for a specific purpose.
+We try to make the “home selection process” simple by giving you straight costs instead of allowances.

 3 Key Takeaways on Home Estimates